paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-078-trafficking-victims-protection.md

 Subsec. (d)(7)(P) to (R).
 Pub.
 L. 113–4, § 1231(3)–(5), added subpars.
 (P) to (R).

 Subsec. (e)(2).
 Pub.
 L. 113–4, § 1201(2), redesignated subpar.
-(B) as par.
-(2) and cls. (i) and (ii) of former subpar.
-(B) as subpars.
-(A) and (B), respectively, realigned margins, and struck out former subpar.
+(B) and cls. (i) and (ii) as par.
+(2) and subpars.
+(A) and (B), respectively, realigned margins, and struck out former par.
+(2) heading and subpar.
 (A) which related to coordination of certain activities against use of products or materials from victims of severe forms of trafficking and sexual exploitation.

 Subsecs. (f), (g).
 Pub.
 L. 113–4, § 1201(3), (4), added subsec. (f) and redesignated former subsec. (f) as (g).